 Save the root token and unseal key in a secure location.
-This root token is to be updated in Hyperledger Bevel's network.yaml file before running the Ansible playbook(s) to deploy the DLT/Blockchain network.
+This root token is to be updated in the Blockchain Automation Framework's network.yaml file before running the Ansible playbook(s) to deploy the DLT/Blockchain network.

 • Unseal with the following command: